 When natural breakpoints, inflections, or thresholds are not available, the District has used a presumptive 15% habitat or resource-reduction standard as a criterion for significant harm.
-The basis for the management decision to equate a 15 percent change to significant harm lies, in part, with a recommendation put forth by the peer-review panel that considered the District's proposed minimum flows for the upper Peace River.
-In their report, the panelists note that "In general, instream flow analysts consider a loss of more than 15 percent habitat, as compared to undisturbed or current conditions, to be a significant impact on that population or assemblage" (Gore et al. 2002).
-The panel's assertion was based on consideration of environmental flow studies employing the Physical Habitat Simulation System (PHABSIM) for analyzing flow, water depth and substrate preferences that define aquatic species habitat availability.
-Nineteen peer review panels have evaluated the District's use of the 15 percent standard for significant harm.
+The basis for the management decision to equate a 15% change to significant harm lies, in part, with a recommendation put forth by the peer-review panel that considered the District's proposed minimum flows for the upper Peace River.
+In their report, the panelists note that "In general, instream flow analysts consider a loss of more than 15% habitat, as compared to undisturbed or current conditions, to be a significant impact on that population or assemblage" (Gore et al. 2002).
+The panel's assertion was based on consideration of environmental flow studies employing the

+Physical Habitat Simulation System (PHABSIM) for analyzing flow, water depth and substrate preferences that define aquatic species habitat availability.
+Nineteen peer review panels have evaluated the District's use of the 15% standard for significant harm.
 Although many have questioned its use, they have generally been supportive of the use of a 15% change criterion for evaluating effects of potential flow reductions on habitats or resources when determining minimum flows.

-Potential loss of habitats and resources in other systems has been managed using methods other than the 15 percent resource reduction standard.
-In some cases, resources have been protected less conservatively: habitat loss > 30 percent compared with historical flows (Jowett 1993) and preventing > 20 percent reduction to historical commercial fisheries harvests (Powell et al. 2002).
-Dunbar et al. (1998) note, "... an alternative approach is to select the flow giving the 80 percent habitat exceedance percentile," which is equivalent to an allowable 20 percent decrease from baseline conditions.
-More recently, the Nature Conservancy proposed that in cases where harm to habitat and resources is not quantified, presumptive standards of 10 percent to 20 percent reduction in natural flows will provide high to moderate levels of protection, respectively (Richter et al. 2011).
+Potential loss of habitats and resources in other systems has been managed using methods other than the 15% resource reduction standard.
+In some cases, resources have been protected less conservatively: habitat loss > 30% compared with historical flows (Jowett 1993) and preventing > 20% reduction to historical commercial fisheries harvests (Powell et al. 2002).
+Dunbar et al. (1998) note, "... an alternative approach is to select the flow giving the 80% habitat exceedance percentile," which is equivalent to an allowable 20% decrease from baseline conditions.
+More recently, the Nature Conservancy proposed that in cases where harm to habitat and resources is not quantified, presumptive standards of 10% to 20% reduction in natural flows will provide high to moderate levels of protection, respectively (Richter et al. 2011).

 Gleeson and Richter (2017) suggest that "high levels of ecological protection will be provided if groundwater pumping decreases monthly natural baseflow by less than 10% through time."
 Presumptive flow-based criteria such as these assume that resources are protected when more detailed relationships between flow and resources of interest are not available.
 Habitat- or resource-based presumptions of harm are based on data and analyses linking incremental reductions in flow to reductions in resources or habitats.
 As such, the 15% habitat- or resource-based standard makes more use of the best information available than a presumptive, flow-based criterion would.
-In the absence of natural breakpoints, inflections, or thresholds, the 15% presumptive habitat or resource-based standard for significant harm represents the District's best use of the best available information minimum flows.
-The percent-of-flow method is considered a "top-down" approach (Arthington et al. 1998, Brizga et al. 2002, Arthington 2012), in that modeled scenarios involving incremental reductions in baseline flows and resultant changes in important ecological parameters are evaluated to determine the flow reductions that would potentially result in significant harm to the river.
-The percent-of-flow method is regarded as a progressive method for water management (Alber 2002, Postel and Richter 2003, National Research Council 2005, Instream Flow Council 2002).
-A goal for use of the percent-of-flow method is to ensure that temporal patterns of the natural flow regime of the river are largely maintained, with some allowable flow reductions for water supply.
+In the absence of natural breakpoints, inflections, or thresholds, the 15% presumptive habitat or resource-based standard for significant harm represents the District's best use of the best available information.